-- 6.1 The college uses a local GP surgery for its medical needs along with the college nurses.
-Students studying with the college are registered with the local GP surgery when they arrive. - 6.2 The college supports students with medical conditions.
+- 6.1.
+The college uses a local GP surgery for its medical needs along with the college nurse.
+Students studying with the college are registered with the local GP surgery when they arrive. - 6.2.
+The college supports students with medical conditions.
 Those who come into contact with a student with a going medical condition be apprised of the nature of the condition, and any actions with regard to medical care, when appropriate.
 The student's parents/guardians/agents and health professionals will be asked to provide support and information.
 All staff members, who have contact with such students, will be informed of the possibility of an emergency arising and the action to take if one occurs.
-If in doubt about any of the procedures, the member of staff should check with the Nurses/Pastoral Team who may in turn contact the parents or a health care professional before deciding on a course of action. - 6.3 The college nurses will also make referrals for a student to see CAMHS (Child and Adult Mental Health Service) via the local GP, in agreement with the student that they need access to external and ongoing support.
+If in doubt about any of the procedures, the member of staff should check with the Nurse/Pastoral Team who may in turn contact the parents or a health care professional before deciding on a course of action. - 6.3.
+The college nurse will also make referrals for a student to see CAMHS (Child and Adolescent Mental Health Service) via the local GP, in agreement with the student that they need access to external and ongoing support.
 Parents and guardians will always be made aware of this, as will the Designated Safeguarding Person.
 Referrals to adult mental health services when needed will also be requested, depending on the child's age.

-7.0 Procedures for Students to Report sickness in Accommodation time
+7. Procedures for Students to Report sickness in Accommodation time

-- 7.1 The College Nurses are based within Shand House and available to staff via a dedicated mobile phone number.
-The College works with two matrons and a sick bay area is in operation.
-Students are asked to report firstly to a member of the house staff when they are sick and any students who are deemed to be unwell will reside within the college sick bay area to ensure monitoring takes place.
+- 7.1.
+The College Nurse is based within Tripos Court and is available to staff via a dedicated mobile phone number.
+The College works with one matron.
+Students are asked to report firstly to a member of the house staff when they are sick.
 All House Parents are trained in First Aid to varying degrees.
-In order for any student absences to be authorised, boarding students are asked to report sickness before the first timetabled lesson at 08.45am. - 7.2 If day students are unwell then a parent/guardian must inform the student's Head of House prior to the student's lessons beginning.
+In order for any student absences to be authorised, boarding students are asked to report 45 minutes before their first timetabled lesson. - 7.2.
+In order for any student absences to be authorised, day students are asked to report 60 minutes before their first timetabled lesson.

-8.0 Procedures for Students to Report in Sick in College time
+8. Procedures for Students to Report in Sick in College time

-- 8.1 If boarding students feel unwell during the College day when they are already at the main site then they must report to reception of the main College site.
-If deemed unwell the student will be told to visit the nurses for examination.
-If the Nurse/s authorise it, residential students can reside within the college sick bay.
-In order so that students can appropriately rest no electronic devices or College work can be taken into the sick bay. - 8.2 Sick compulsory school age (CSA) students will need to see a member of the boarding team, as above and if unwell will be escorted to the accommodation by college staff/House Parent/Head of House depending on who is available.
+- 8.1.
+If boarding students feel unwell during the College day when they are already at the main site then they must report to reception of the College.
+If deemed unwell the student will be told to visit the nurse or matron for examination. - 8.2.
+Sick compulsory school age (CSA) students will need to see a member of the boarding team, as above and if unwell will be escorted to the accommodation by college staff/House Parent/Head of House depending on who is available.
 The college reception staff can arrange transport for a student to the accommodation and/or local medical services if needed who will then be supervised by the Nurses, matrons or any other suitable members of staff.

-9.0 General Procedures for Students Reporting Unwell
+9. General Procedures for Students Reporting Unwell